-'Are you simple or what?'
-Bet we now have your attention.
-Do you use and can you tell the various types of negotiation questions apart?
-How often can you tell when your chain is being pulled, in order to get a “fight or flight” response?
+Do you use and can you tell apart the various types of questions in your negotiations?
+How often can you tell when your chain is being pulled to get a “fight or flight” response out of you?

 Effective and Useful Questions

-These are the kinds of questions that require a detailed answer in a negotiation and cannot be simply replied to with a 'yes' or 'no' response.
-They consist of using who, what, where, when, why, and how.
+These are the kinds of questions that require a detailed answer in a negotiation and cannot be simply replied to with a “yes” or “no” response.
+These questions consist of using who, what, where, when, why, and how.
 The respondent has no alternative but to provide some detail.

 This form of question invites the person to participate and offer their views.

-Just like it sounds, you try to guide the person to your point of view in a persuasive manner.
+Just like it sounds, with this type of question, you try to guide the person to your point of view in a persuasive manner.